learn-py4web/learn-py4web.github.io/index.md

 * [Howto 1](howto1.md): Creating applications.
 * [Howto 2](howto2.md): Debugging.

-## Playlist

-All videos are part of this [YouTube playlist](https://www.youtube.com/playlist?list=PLAVb3DQlAH4tIvdAsmese0_xRkvZYlox0).
-Videos in the playlist have (automatically generated) captions.

 ## License and Collaboration

 Copyright of the author (Luca de Alfaro, if not otherwise noted).